 If you don’t want to roast your own coffee, they send it to you in a medium City Roast, which comes out as a nice, deep brown.
 Another perk is that they don’t roast the coffee until you order it.
 Some might not prefer this as they want delivery right now, but from what we can gather it doesn’t really add too much time to the delivery process.

 This product is 100% Blue Mountain.
 It ain’t cheap.

-This pre ground is 100% certified and you will receive proof of origin upon purchase.
+This pre-ground coffee is 100% certified and you will receive proof of origin upon purchase.

-Another example of great Blue Mountain coffee, this one reminds us that when you have your coffee pre-ground, it takes away your options in brew methods.
+Another example of great Blue Mountain coffee, Dancing Moon’s 100% Board Certified Genuine Jamaica Blue Mountain Ground Coffee reminds us that when you have your coffee pre-ground, it takes away your options in brew methods.
 That really is a shame with JBM because the flavors are so rich and diverse and could be highlighted in so many ways.

 It’s hard to say anything about this coffee that hasn’t been said about the others.
 It’s another 100% Jamaican Blue Mountain, no blend here.
 The flavors are as listed above in the other reviews.
 This roaster is cool because 5% of the profits they make go to charity, a noble cause indeed.

 There have been reports that sometimes these beans show up stale.
 For the amount you’re paying, that’s pretty darn risky.

 Here’s a tip if you are getting Jamaican Blue Mountain coffee pre-ground: make sure the water you are using is hot enough or that the drip coffee maker you are using is able to get to suitable temperatures.
 You want to be between 195 degrees F and 205 degrees F. You do not want to use boiling water!
 It will burn your coffee, and this is coffee you do not want to burn.

 If you are going to buy ground coffee, especially of this quality, you’ll probably want a proper storage method.
 Here’s an article to help you get started.